Invasive mussels

 Place of origin

 Quagga and zebra mussels originate from the Caspian and Black Sea regions in Eastern Europe.
 In 1986, zebra mussels were first discovered in Lake St. Clair (the Great Lakes).
 In 1989, quagga mussels were first discovered near Lake Erie.
-They were introduced through the discharge of ballast water from ships.
+They were likely introduced through the discharge of ballast water from ships.

-Since then, invasive mussels have spread throughout the Great Lakes and many lakes in Ontario, Manitoba and the United States.
+Since then, invasive mussels have spread throughout the Great Lakes and many waters in Manitoba, Ontario, Quebec, New Brunswick and the United States.

 Overland watercraft transport has been the main pathway of spread across Canada and the United States.

-To our knowledge, zebra or quagga mussels are currently not established in Alberta.
+Through annual monitoring, invasive mussels are currently not established in Alberta.
 For a map of confirmed locations, visit:

-Identifying quagga and zebra mussels
+Identifying invasive mussels

 Quagga mussel (Dreissena rostriformis bugensis)

-• 1 to 5 cm, D-shaped shell
+• Up to 5 cm, D-shaped shell

 • Live up to 5 years